djohnsonkc/git-branching-with-attributes/README.md

 Testing
 -----------------------------------------------------

-1) Still in master, create a new feature branch from master: git checkout -b my-feature master
+1) Still in master, create a new feature branch from master:

+$ git checkout -b my-feature master

 2) Make a change to config.json and commit the change:

-git add .
+$ git add .
-git commit -m "my-feature change to config.json"
+$ git commit -m "my-feature change to config.json"
-git push
+$ git push origin my-feature (note: git push is optional if you like to have your work backed up)

 3) Switch back to master and merge my-feature into master:

 git checkout master
 git merge my-feature